Table of Contents

 GeneratedVersionInfoHeader <undefined> Full path of the header file to generate [No header generated if not set] [Only applies to a VCXPROJ file ]

 GenerateAssemblyInfo <undefined> If set, creates $(IntermediateOutputPath)AssemblyVersionInfo.g.cs and includes it for compilation.
-Used for legacy CSPROJ files as new SDK projects handle this automatically now
+Generally, only used for legacy CSPROJ files as new SDK projects handle this automatically now

 CiBuildName